 Park and ride facilities are car parks with connections to public transport.
 They are usually located outside main centres and cities.
 Commuters travelling into city centres can leave their vehicles at the facility and transfer to public transport for the rest of their trip.
-The vehicle is stored in the car park during the day and retrieved when the owner returns.
+The vehicle is parked in the car park during the day and retrieved when the driver returns.

 More from around the web